motionlife/CollaborativeFiltering/README.md

 ### ATTENTION
 This code uses java 8 stream technology to fully utilize the parallelism of your multicore cpu.
 It will consume almost all of your cpu resource and more than 4gb ram at peak.
-When tested on the computer in CS Open Lab, it took only about 3 minutes to finish the job.
+When tested on our Markov Compute Engine, it took only about 20 seconds to finish the job.

 ### Result
 Running Time(s):184.53090285500002<br>